user340/basepkg/README.md

 ### 1.5. pkgsrc-wip

-basepkg is imported to [pkgsrc-wip](https://pkgsrc.org/wip).
+basepkg was imported to [pkgsrc-wip](https://pkgsrc.org/wip).
 You can install basepkg to your system using pkgsrc-wip.
-But it supporting only latest version package.

 ```
 # cd /usr/pkgsrc/wip/basepkg